-(2) If a MET is assessed as "no", the commander must make a determination whether or not the unit can perform its principal tasks (e.g., maneuver, support, etc.) under anticipated operating conditions, to include combat operations where appropriate.
-If the commander makes a subjective change of "no" to "qualified yes" the commander must clearly explain the justification for such a change, to include the shortfall, effect on the overall mission and any workarounds or mitigation actions that will be taken.
+(2) If a MET is assessed as "No", the commander must make a determination whether or not the unit can perform its principal tasks (e.g., maneuver, support, etc.) under anticipated operating conditions, to include combat operations where appropriate.
+If the commander makes a subjective change of "No" to "Qualified yes" the commander must clearly explain the justification for such a change, to include the shortfall, effect on the overall mission and any workarounds or mitigation actions that will be taken.

-(3) C/A-level and Core/Assigned Mission Capability Assessments.
-These assessments will correlate per Table 8-5.
+(3) C/A-le evel and Core/A ssigne ed Mi: ssion Capability Assessments.
+These assess sments will cor relate per 7 able 8-5.